dylan-isaac/DylanIsaac/src/content/resources/alt-text-generation.md

 featured: true
 ---

 This is my personal methodology for creating alt text, encoded as a [ladder](/writing/building-ladders-extending-human-agency-with-ai) you can climb.
 After years as an accessibility expert, I've mapped the line of questioning I use when writing alt text into prompts that extract author intention from page structure—the implicit human variables that were previously locked behind expert judgment.
+It's [modality translation](/definitions/modality-translation) in action—converting visual information into equivalent textual experiences.

 **How this is different:** Traditional alt text generators analyze only the image pixels.
 This pattern analyzes the entire page context first, then the image.
 It uses the same questioning process I use: What's the page purpose?
 Why is this image here?
 What would someone miss without it?
 Which of the metaphorical "1000 words" an image contains should actually be in the alt text?